gullwing-io/bookworms-slack-webhook/README.md

 - [Bookworms](https://github.com/thearegee/bookworms) was not designed to be included as part of a webserver so it uses console log and also exits process on an error.
 These are not ideal for web service so need to be fixed
 - Test automation
-- I dont really like there is a fastify and express export, want to clean that up a bit
 - Would be nice to drill into deep folders
-- There is currently a bug with double registering fastify form: https://github.com/fastify/help/issues/642

 ## Credits